HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/elements/wcm_dev_elements_ai_assistance.md

 # AI assistance for description and keyword generation in a content item

-This section provides the steps on how to use AI assistance for generating description and keywords on content elements.
+This section provides the steps on how to use AI assistance for generating description and keywords from content elements.

 ## Prerequisite